thatnealpatel/cli-stonks/README.md

 # Command Line Stonks

+### NOTE: This branch is currently in the process of being updated to my new broker's (IBKR) API.

 This project was originally housed as part of my arch linux system dotfiles.
 However, it quickly evolved.

 The `cli_stonks` module is a fully-functional, command-line wrapper around various parts of the TD Ameritrade API.
 It currently features quote and account information retrieval, rudimentary risk analysis (e.g. sharpe ratio/risk-free rate scraping), and various other utlity functions--such as storing daily portfolio volatility in a BigQuery table provided you have a Google Cloud account.